nathan4sch/CS180_Project5/README.md

 - Contains all methods related to the stores owned by sellers.
 These methods are called in Server.java
 ## Item.java
 - Contains all methods related to the products sold by stores.
 These methods are called in Server.java
-## LoginFrame.java
-- The JFrame GUI that users use to sign in and create new accounts.
-If a user sucessfully creates a new account, they will be redirected to the corresponding GUI for either buyers or sellers.
-- LoginFrame checks for a valid email input which requires the email to have a "@" and requires the password to be at least 6 characters long.
-If the sign in credentials are correct, users will be redirected to the corresponding GUI for either buyers or sellers.